cloudfoundry/summit-hands-on-labs/eu-2020/Stratos/docs/TUTORIAL.md

    ```
    This will determine how we access and sign in to wordpress

 1. Click `Install`.
-You will be taken to the `Workload` page for the new WordPress.
+You will be taken to the `Workload` page for your new WordPress.

 1. Wait for the Workload Pods to come up.
 To see these navigating to the `Pods` page of the Workload that's automatically been navigated to.
    - Just like watching these pods come up in the CLI they should be marked as ready and have a positive status.